Record Your Insights Using Notes

 To create a note within a notebook:

-1. Select the notebook in the Notes tool.
+1. Select the notebook in the Notes Tool.

-2. Create the note using the New note button in the Notes tool.
+2. Create the note using the New note button in the Notes Tool.

-Note: You can also create a new note within a specific notebook through the Context Menu.
-Right-click your selection to open the Context Menu, expand the Add a note section, and select the Notebook to which you want to add your new note.
+You can also create a new note within a specific notebook through the Context Menu.
+Right-click your selection to open the Context Menu, expand the Add note section, and select the Notebook to which you want to add your new note.

 Shortcuts